 - has not returned to work, and

-- is unlikely, in the opinion of the WSIB to benefit from a WT plan which could help the worker return to work
+- is unlikely, in the opinion of the WSIB to benefit from a RTW plan which could help the worker return to work,

 may elect to receive an amount equal to the full monthly pension for Old Age Security (OAS), instead of a FEL benefit, if the worker meets the eligibility criteria set out in 18-04-09, Electing the OAS Equivalent.